 While we strive to get clients a fair settlement, circumstances may compel us to take your case to trial instead.

 If, for example, the defendant’s insurance company does not accept a fair settlement offer and denies your right to compensation, your Tampa medical malpractice attorney may file a personal injury lawsuit on your behalf.
-This will take your medical malpractice claim to court, where we will continue to argue your case on your behalf while fighting for a favorable verdict.
+This will take your medical malpractice claim to court, where we will continue arguing your case while fighting for a favorable verdict.

 How a Tampa Medical Malpractice Lawyer May Support Your Case

 There are many reasons why a medical malpractice lawyer in Tampa may become an invaluable asset to your legal battle.
-While handling the entirety of your case, your medical malpractice lawyer will also put your best interests first and protect your rights.
+While handling your case, your medical malpractice lawyer will also put your best interests first and protect your rights.

-When looking to earn compensation, a lawyer can not only help you identify fair value but may also help you avoid settlement offers that are insufficient.
+When looking to earn compensation, a lawyer can not only help you identify fair value but may also help you avoid insufficient settlement offers.
 Upon negotiating with the malpractice insurance company, the first offer may be below the true value of your case.
 Having a lawyer in your corner to review settlement offers will help prevent a doctor, lawyer, or insurance company from persuading you into accepting poor offers.